 - When do we meet ? – Every school term time Thursday.

-- Whilst we are meeting during the current pandemic restrictions the following drop-off and pick-up times apply (please see the letter you were sent by your section leader or call them to find out which bubble your young person is in):
+- Things are changing quickly but whilst the current pandemic restrictions are in place the following drop-off and pick-up times continue to apply (please see the letter you were sent by your section leader or call them to find out which bubble your Cub is in):

 - DROP-OFF times: